 Many countries charge severe financial and legal penalties for independent contractor misuse.
 Establishing an entity and legally hiring these workers as full-time employees is the most cost-effective way to ensure compliance with local laws and regulations.

-International PEO: A Cost-Effective and Flexible Option
+Employer of Record: A Cost-Effective and Flexible Option

 Entity establishment is a traditional global expansion method, but it is not a realistic choice for many firms looking for a more flexible alternative.
 The good news is that entity setup is no longer the only compliant option.